barryclark/jekyll-now/_posts/2020-05-17-optional-pipe-syntax-part-1-fundamentals.md

 ## Calling Any Callable

 Before we get into the pipe operator itself we need to find a unified syntax to call any callable in C++.
 Surely it can be realised with templates[^stdfunction].
-But if we stop to think about how to call any callable using a the same template syntax it gets tricky.
+But if we stop to think about how to call any callable using the same template syntax it gets tricky.
 Think, for example, how to pass in and call a member function on an object without the ``object.memberfunction()`` syntax.
 This is where C++17 alleviates us from going into the nitty-gritty details: we can just use [``std::invoke``](https://en.cppreference.com/w/cpp/utility/functional/invoke) in the ``<functional>`` header.
 Here is how it can be used:

 ```c++
 using std::string;